 Adrian Haxby has worked in investment banking since 1985.
 Most recently he was a Managing director, UK Investment Banking at UBS with responsibility for the UK Mid Cap business.
 This involved the provision of a wide range of corporate advice, including m&a, primary equity and restructuring, primarily to companies in the FTSE 250.

 Since April 2014 he has been a partner in Peel Hunt LLP, a privately owned corporate and institutional stock broking and advisory firm.
 His other roles include Chairman of HBV Enterprise, a Hackney based charity which promotes enterprise as a means of alleviating unemployment through the provision of advice and in certain cases funding to would be entrepreneurs.
 He is also Chairman of Pendomer Communications, an innovative financial communications advisory firm.
 He graduated from Oxford University with a degree in Classics & Modern Languages and is a Chartered Accountant.
 He has three children at university in the UK.

 Ms Philippa Hird

-As Group Human Resources Director of ITV Plc until 2009, Philippa led the integration of the regional ITV companies.
+As Group Human Resources Director of ITV Plc until 2009, Philippa led the consolidation of the regional ITV companies.
 Prior to that she held general management and then HR roles in Granada Group Plc.
-She began her career as a Marketing Manager with ICI and has an MA in Politics, Philosophy and Economics from The Queen's College Oxford.
+She began her career in marketing with ICI and has an MA in Politics, Philosophy and Economics from The Queen's College Oxford.

-Philippa has been a Non Executive Director of HMRC, a Board member of Opportunity Now and of Creative Skillset, a member of the School Teachers’ Review Body and Vice President of the Chartered Institute of Personnel and Development (CIPD).
+Philippa has been a Non Executive Director of HMRC, a Board member of Opportunity Now and of Creative Skillset and Vice President of the Chartered Institute of Personnel and Development (CIPD).
 She is a Companion of the CIPD and a Fellow of the RSA.